nurafintech/whitepapers/concepts/asset-tokenization.md

 </li>

 **<li>Transparent process**<br/>
 Since the underlying technology behind asset tokenization, blockchain, is **immutable**, owners are unable to change an assets' history to make it appear more attractive.
-This allows investors to see the history of a holding and make more informed decisions.
+This allows investors to see the history of a holding and make more informed decisions.Anyone interested in creating, selling, or buying tokens can rest assured that the asset information and transaction records are accurate, as they are verified and cannot be changed once recorded onto the blockchain.
 </li>

 **<li>Secure identity**<br/>
 With ownership and decentralized identity (DID) details kept on the blockchain, a buyers' private-public key pair forms a digital signature ensuring it’s really them — this can be used for things like KYC / AML verification.
 Additionally, there are DID identifiers decided upon by standards organization, such as w3c, ensuring acceptance across many different networks and platforms.
 </li>

-# The importance of Tokenization in the real estate industry
+# The importance of Tokenization in the Real Estate industry
 The tokenization of real estate assets can play a significant role in the real estate industry.
 The notary visit, the considerable transaction costs or the land transfer tax become technically obsolete through the use of tokenization.**The result is an increase in efficiency through corresponding financial and time savings.** In short, "tokens" are positioned on the same level as conventional securities.
 They benefit from the above-mentioned potential increases.

+# Risks and Challenges Associated with Asset Tokenization
+Despite the ever-growing interest in blockchain asset tokenization, the world is still being slow to adapt to this phenomenon.
+Let’s consider in more detail what challenges and barriers stand in the way of tokenization and how they can be overcome in the future.

+## Regulatory issues
+Most of the obstacles are related to regulatory issues and current technology constraints.
+At the same time, countries haven’t yet developed common regulations that would apply in different jurisdictions.<br/>

+However, this is a completely normal situation faced by any new technology or global trend, and there is always a way out.
+Politicians, regulators, and even developers need to join forces and begin work on defining the legal framework and drafting global laws and regulations regarding tokenized assets and the activities associated with them.

+## Not Immune from Attacks
+Like any other technology, blockchain is unfortunately often targeted by hackers.
+For example, during 2020, hackers launched 122 cyberattacks and stole $3.78 billion.It is estimated that by 2025 $10.5 trillion will be spent to prevent and fight cybercrimes.<br/>

+As you can see, all the necessary measures are being taken in order to provide maximum security to blockchain processes.
+In the meantime, the benefits of blockchain technology and the opportunities offered by asset tokenization are still worth considering and exploiting in the near future.

 # The Future of Asset Tokenization
 Tokenization is poised to transform asset management as we know it today.
 It democratizes access to markets while ensuring fairness and security. **The only obstacle today being legal boundaries — to what extent this hurdle stands in the way depends on the type of asset you want to tokenize.** A network for exchanging Basketball cards will have small hurdles compared to a platform of expensive paintings.